Actindo-AG/Documentation/Tradebyte/Overview/01_General.md

 With over 90 available marketplace connections, Tradebyte acts as a real multiplier for B2C companies.
 With the integration of the TB.One solution, we offer customers the possibility to link high-traffic sales channels, such as Zalando or About You, to the *Actindo Core1 platform* and to control them centrally.

-Moreover, Actindo is a certified Tradebyte Technology Partner.

 This documentation refers to *Tradebyte Integration* plugin version 1.2.1.
 There may be differences in the UI, features and operation if your *Tradebyte Integration* plugin is installed in a different version.